 Data from a 2017 Alzheimer’s Association report says that in people age 65 and over, one in ten has Alzheimer’s dementia.
 That equates to 5.5 million people are suffering in this dementia stage of Alzheimer’s disease.
 When a parent is diagnosed with dementia it’s important to remember exactly that: it’s a disease.
 “Dementia affects brain tissue, and that can cause personality changes,” says Dr. Diana Kerwin, certified geriatric practitioner and founder of Texas Alzheimer’s and Memory Disorders.
-So, we need to develop new ways of communicating with our loved ones to adapt to those changes.
+So, we need to develop new ways of communicating and learn how to talk to a parent or other loved with dementia to adapt to those changes.

 Maintaining eye contact when talking to your parent is not only a sign of respect, it is a nonverbal cue that tells your parent they have your full attention and you are listening.
 Dr. Kerwin makes a point of kneeling for her patients who are sitting or in a wheelchair.
 By getting down to their level you create a more comfortable and open atmosphere, she suggests.

 Speaking in figures of speech, clichés or using slang causes confusion.
 As dementia progresses, interpreting abstract concepts gets harder.
 Talk in short sentences using simple, straightforward vocabulary.
 Pause for a moment between sentences.
 Although this may feel uncomfortable at first, it allows your loved one to process what you’ve said.

 The best virtue when dealing with communication difficulties and dementia is patience.
 If your parent is having trouble understanding what you’re saying, don’t continue repeating the same thing.
 Rephrase your sentence or break it down into smaller pieces.
 Reduce the tension that can develop on both sides by preparing yourself for a peaceful, easy discussion.